Neobyzantine Octoechos: Innovations

-It is not enough to reduce the work of several generations at the "New Music School of the Patriarchate" to a more or less selective translation of "Byzantine Chant", based on a certain redaction of Panagiotes the New Chrysaphes and other Protopsaltes of the 17th century, who tried to save the inherited tradition.
-Its loss was already anticipated by the Constantinopolitan Lampadarios Manuel Chrysaphes in 1457.
-Since the fall of Constantinople protopsaltes, including the leading protagonists later at the New Music School, were present as the creators of an own tradition—in the territory of the Ottoman Empire as well as in the Boyar Principalities of Wallachia and Moldavia.
+It is not enough to reduce the work of several generations at the "New Music School of the Patriarchate" to a more or less selective translation of "Byzantine Chant", based on a certain redaction of Panagiotes the New Chrysaphes and other Protopsaltes of the 17th century who tried to save the inherited tradition.
+Its loss was already anticipated in 1457 by the Constantinopolitan Lampadarios Manuel Chrysaphes.
+Since the fall of Constantinople protopsaltes, including the leading protagonists later at the New Music School, were present as the creators of an own tradition in the territory of the Ottoman Empire, as well as in the Boyar Principalities of Wallachia and Moldavia.
 It was less opposed to the Byzantine tradition, rather gave it fresh impulses which kept it alive.
 On the other hand, it shared an equal part with other music traditions in a rich and inspiring exchange among musicians of the Ottoman Empire.

-So the question is not only, how they transcribed the traditional repertory into a more or less modified notation, but also, how they used this medium of written transmission for their own compositions within Orthodox chant.
-During the 17th century Panagiotes the New Chrysaphes and Germanos of New Patras represent more traditional protopsaltes of the Patriarchate, who cared about the proper understanding of the Byzantine tradition, while others like Petros Bereketis had never been directly associated with the Patriarchate, but their psaltic art became very appreciated, because it combined a very refined knowledge of the traditions with experiments of transition that were inspired by their intimate knowledge of makamlar which he had got thanks to a permanent exchange with other musicians.
-Already Gregorios Bounes Alyates (Γρηγόριος Μπούνης ὁ Ἀλυάτης), Protopsaltes of the Hagia Sophia before and after the conquest of Constantinople, was recognised by the Sultan for the power that he gained over other musicians, because of his competences to write down and to memorize chant from other traditions and to adapt them according to the own Octoechos style.
-This thief aspect, as it had been discussed by Petros Peloponnesios' career as "Hirsiz Petros", is also connected to the activities, as they had been documented since the 18th century, to transcribe and collect systematically chants from other traditions.
-This intensive exchange with the music of the Ottoman Empire, which could be occasions or coffee-houses where musicians met together and exchanged their music by performing it, the transcription and memorisation by the medium of Byzantine Octoechos notation, or even music lessons which several Greek musicians asked and got from traditional composers of the whirling dervishes, also inspired certain compositions that they contributed to the traditional genres of Byzantine chant.
+So the question is not only how they transcribed the traditional repertory into a more or less modified notation, but also how they used this medium of written transmission for their own compositions within Orthodox chant.
+During the 17th century, Panagiotes the New Chrysaphes and Germanos of New Patras represent more traditional protopsaltes of the Patriarchate, who cared about the proper understanding of the Byzantine tradition.
+Meanwhile, others like Petros Bereketis had never been directly associated with the Patriarchate, but their psaltic art became very appreciated because it combined a highly refined knowledge of the traditions with experiments of transition that were inspired by their intimate knowledge of makamlar, which he got thanks to a permanent exchange with other musicians.

+Already, Gregorios Bounes Alyates (Γρηγόριος Μπούνης ὁ Ἀλυάτης), Protopsaltes of the Hagia Sophia before and after the conquest of Constantinople, was recognised by the Sultan for the power he gained over other musicians because of his competence in writing down and memorizing chant from other traditions, then adapting them according to the Octoechos style.
+This thief aspect, as discussed by Petros Peloponnesios' career as "Hirsiz Petros", is also connected to the activities of systematically collecting and transcribing chants from other traditions, as they had been documented since the 18th century.
+This intensive exchange with the music of the Ottoman Empire, which could be occasions or coffee-houses where musicians met together and exchanged their music by performing it, transcription and memorisation by the medium of Byzantine Octoechos notation, or even music lessons (which several Greek musicians requested and got from traditional composers of the whirling dervishes) also inspired certain compositions that they contributed to the traditional genres of Byzantine chant.